temporalio/documentation/docs/glossary.md

 #### [Delay Workflow Execution](/workflows#delay-workflow-execution)
 Start Delay determines the amount of time to wait before initiating a Workflow Execution.
-If the Workflow receives a Signal during the delay, it dispatches a Workflow Task and the remaining delay is bypassed.
-Note that Start Delay is incompatible with cron_schedule and is still in the experimental phase.
+If the Workflow receives a Signal-With-Start during the delay, it dispatches a Workflow Task and the remaining delay is bypassed.

 _Tags: [term](/tags/term), [explanation](/tags/explanation), [delay-workflow](/tags/delay-workflow)_